SJTU-ECTL/TFASC/TFASC main program/readme.md

 ## Compilation

+There are two modes to run the program, i.e., the `demo` and the `user-defined` modes, and compilation is slightly different for them.
 In the program directory `<program_dir>`:
 - For the `demo` mode, type `make` to generate the executable `main` file.
 - For the `user-defined` mode, first modify the `<program_dir>/src/target_functions.cpp` by defining the user-defined target function (details are shown below).
 Then, type `make` to generate the executable `main` file.